-A fantastic Aloe, which has proven to be hardy down to -8/-10 degrees Centigrade; it grows fairly quickly into a multi-stemmed plant around 1 metre in height and spread.
-Site in a sunny position in well-drained soil (or pot) to ensure good growth and...
+A fantastic Aloe closely related to Aloe vera which is proven to be hardy down to at least -10 degrees centigrade.
+Aloe striatula grows fairly quickly into an architectural multi-stemmed specimen around 1 metre in height and spread.
+Site in a sunny p...

 Dasylirion serratifolium is amongst one of the most dramatic and architectural plants.
 Thin strap-like leaves are covered with tiny spines along both sides, with the mature plant reaching a round 1.5 metres in height and spread.
 Suitable for a very h...